alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 ├── LICENSE
 ├── README.md                           <- README for project users.
 │
-├── data                                <- All data (that can be made publicly available in this repository) required to run the model.
+├── data                                <- All publicly available data required to run the model.
 │
 ├── code
 │   ├── preprocessing